edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

     terraform apply
    ```

-2. Sign an existing SSH keypair with your master secret:
+2. Sign an existing SSH key with your master secret:

    ```bash
    cd ../ # go back to your constellation workspace constellation ssh --key your_public_key.pub
    ```

-   A certificate will be written to `constellation_cert.pub`.
+   A certificate is written to `constellation_cert.pub`.

-   The certificate is valid for 24 hours and allows you to access your constellation nodes using
+   The certificate is valid for 24 hours and enables you to access your constellation nodes using
    [certificate based authentication](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Certificate-based_Authentication).

 3. Finally, you can connect to any constellation node using your certificate and your private key.